PanagiotisKaraliolios/SuperManager/README.md

 The provided one has already some registrations for you to understand how it works.

 Default manager credentials in the database are username:admin, password:admin

+In the release section you can also find a compiled jar file.
+First you should make sure you have properly installed java(JDK or JRE) on your machine.